 - Includes GCC and popular development tools

 - Free, one-year self-service subscription for updates and fixes.

-Ubuntu MATE is another Raspberry Pi OS from Ubuntu after Snappy Ubuntu Core and meant to run on Raspberry Pi 2 and Raspberry Pi 3.
-It is based on regular Ubuntu and support apt-get.
-It is simple and supports some essential apps such as Text editor, office, system monitor, terminal and more… As compared to regular Ubuntu this one is specially optimized for Raspberry Pi and also can run some useful applications such as LibreOffice and Firefox.
-But the low I/O speed of microSD cards can create congestion that’s why developer recommends using class 6 or class 10 microsSD card with this Raspberry pi os.
+Ubuntu MATE is another Raspberry Pi OS from Ubuntu after Snappy Ubuntu Core and is meant to run on Raspberry Pi 2 and Raspberry Pi 3.
+It is based on regular Ubuntu and supports apt-get.
+It is simple and supports some essential apps such as Text editor, office, system monitor, terminal, and more… As compared to regular Ubuntu this one is specially optimized for Raspberry Pi and also can run some useful applications such as LibreOffice and Firefox.
+But the low I/O speed of microSD cards can create congestion that’s why the developer recommends using class 6 or class 10 MicroSD cards with this Raspberry pi os.

-To install MATE you need 6GB or greater microSD card.
-Ubuntu MATE 16.04 also fully supports the built-in Bluetooth and Wifi on the Raspberry Pi 3 and features hardware accelerated video playback in VLC and hardware accelerated decoding and encoding in FFmpeg.
+To install MATE you need a 6GB or greater microSD card.
+Ubuntu MATE 16.04 also fully supports the built-in Bluetooth and Wifi on the Raspberry Pi 3 and features hardware-accelerated video playback in VLC and hardware-accelerated decoding and encoding in FFmpeg.
 The first boot is quite slow but after completing the configuration and booting might get fast subsequently.

 - Full Ubuntu Desktop experience

 - Support Apps like File Manager, LibreOffice, Firefox, and more…